nimbix/jardoc/docs/apps_tutorial.md

 A detailed list of available values/keys is available at https://jarvice.readthedocs.io/en/latest/appdef/#parameter-type-reference

-In oder to simplify visual understanding, you can find bellow a table with a screenshot of what each type would generate in job user interface:
+In order to simplify visual understanding, you can find bellow a table with a screenshot of what each type would generate in job user interface:

 | Type      |      Screenshot      |
 |-----------|----------------------|